Currently Using - December 2020

 BlackMagic DaVinci Resolve 16.x on Windows is great for video editing, if a little overpowered for me, and I use both YouTube and Vimeo for video availability.
 I moved to LosslessCut for hacking away unneeded footage from my GoPro excursions.

 Since buying a proper microphone and audio interface, I went for Reaper as a cheap but easy to understand DAW.

-This site is housed on some space at [Pair Networks](https://www.pair.com/.
+This site is housed on some space at Pair Networks.
 All of my e-mail is also run on Pair via my own domain names, GMail as a backup.

-I do a lot less gaming nowadays as I get my kids to do it instead.
-We currently have a Nintendo Switch and a PS4, which is mainly used as a HTPC.
-I play a few games through Steam/GOG on my desktop PC now and then.
+I do a lot less gaming nowadays.
+We currently have a Nintendo Switch and a PS4, the latter of which is mainly used as a HTPC.
+I also play a few games on my desktop PC now and then.

 The Audio and the Visual

 After years of abusing and finally selling my GoPro HeroHD 2, then a Hero 5 Black, in December 2018 I received a GoPro 7 Black as a gift.
-I like to play with the GoPros on the snowboard, the bikes and at the beaches.
-I find it to be a great urban camera too and using with the family given its POV style, the kids can’t really break it.
-Well, they haven’t yet.
+I like to use the GoPros on the snowboard, bicycles, motorbikes and at the beaches.
+I find it to be a great camera too and using with the family given its POV style.

 In mid 2019 I indulged a long time interest in audio recording, and invested in a Rode NT1 microphone and a Focusrite Scarlett 2i2 interface.